FUNDAMENTALS OF SENATE COMMITTEES

 Committee of the Whole

-When the Senate begins proceedings in a Committee of the Whole, the mace is removed from the table and placed beneath it to highlight the fact that the Senate is sitting as a committee.
+When the Senate begins proceedings in a Committee of the Whole, the mace is removed from the table and placed beneath to indicate that the Senate is sitting as a committee.

 The Rules of the Senate apply in a Committee of the Whole, with the following exceptions:[34]

-• each intervention by a senator is limited to 10 minutes;
+- each intervention by a senator is limited to 10 minutes at a time;

 If business arises requiring the attention of the Senate (notably Royal Assent), the Speaker takes the chair immediately, without awaiting a report, and the committee then continues after the business has been disposed of.[41]
 A message from the House of Commons does not interrupt a Committee of the Whole.
 The message is read when the Senate resumes.[42]